NCSU-Libraries/circa/user_guide/quickstart_demo.md

 ## Prerequisites
 1. **Vagrant** - Vagrant is available for all operating systems and instructions for installing vagrant can be found here: https://www.vagrantup.com/downloads.html
 2. **Virtualbox** - Virtalbox is required for management of the vagrant machines.
 Virtualbox can be downloaded at https://www.virtualbox.org/wiki/Downloads
+   **Important Note About VirtualBox and OSX 10.13 (High Sierra)** There is a known error with the compatibility of VirtualBox and OSX 10.13.
+This will cause the Vagrant provisioning to fail.
+You must give VirtualBox additional permissions to run using the following steps.
+      1. Open System Preferences
+      2. Click on Security & Privacy
+      3. If you see a sentence that reads "System software from developer... was blocked from loading" click the 'allow' button next to it
 2. **ArchivesSpace** - Circa requires an ArchivesSpace installation with the following additional requirements
    1. the archivesspace-component-uri-display-plugin that is found here: https://github.com/NCSU-Libraries/archivesspace-component-uri-display-plugin must be installed and enabled on your ArchivesSpace installation.
 For testing purposes it is okay if this is installed on just staging - if that is the instance of ArchivesSpace that you will be using for the demo.
    2. ArchivesSpace username/password.
 The Circa demo will retrieve resource URIs from ArchiveSpace which requires a username and password.